Blueberry Surprise Smoothie (Day 3 – Blue)

 This recipe is part of a series of colorful smoothie posts to celebrate Pride month.

-Have you guys seen those lovely blue smoothies on Instagram…the pale blue ones that hypnotize you like a clear summer sky?
+Have you seen those lovely blue smoothies on Instagram?
+Those pale blue ones that hypnotize you like a clear summer sky?

-Evidently, the sky-blue color comes from using Blue Majik (a blue spirulina that has the yellow pigment removed) or the butterfly pea flower.
+Don’t waste your time on blueberries; the pale-blue color comes from using Blue Majik (a blue spirulina that has the yellow pigment removed) or the butterfly pea flower.
 And sadly, neither of these are readily available in stores.

 So, while this was not the truest blue smoothie I set out to make for Day 3 (and it tested every ounce of the control freak in me), I was determined to keep things simple.

 And here’s where I landed.
-And it tasted lovely.
+But, it tasted lovely.
 Which is all that matters when you’re drinking a smoothie.
 Right?